-Breathwork is gaining attention in high performance and corporate environments because it works directly with the body’s stress response, not just the mind.
-It offers a practical way to reset your system, release tension, and improve how you handle pressure.
+Conscious connected breathwork is gaining attention as a more effective approach to stress management because it works directly with the body’s stress response, not just the mind.
+It offers a practical way to reset your system, release tension and improve how you handle pressure.

 Why stress hits professional men differently